PatricioBunt/001.london/README.md

 three.js
 three.min.js
 three.module.js
-Upload your 3d model "glb" file to this section aswell.

 Next, Under the Assets Folder, click Add new Asset.
 You will want to create a page called GLTFLoader.js and copy the code from this link: https://github.com/mrdoob/three.js/blob/master/examples/js/loaders/GLTFLoader.js